-The antenna is an important aspect of any WiFi adapter, as it will determine how strong your signal is.
+The antenna is an important aspect of any WiFi adapter, as it will determine your signal’s strength.
 The wider the antenna range, the further your gaming setup can be from your router.

-Like a WiFi card, some WiFi-enabled motherboards have a connected antenna, and others have a separate antenna that you can position wherever you want, either inside or outside of your CPU cabinet.
+Like a WiFi card, some WiFi-enabled motherboards have a connected antenna, and others have a separate one that you can position wherever you want, either inside or outside your CPU cabinet.

-Look for an antenna that you can point in any direction, with a range wide enough to cover the square footage between your PC and router.
+Look for an antenna that can point in any direction, with a wide range to cover the square footage between your PC and router.

 5. Use your smartphone as an adapter